jbenavidez/Go-RAG-AI-Agent/README.md

    performance needs.

  ## Data source
 The agent’s knowledge comes from  data.cityofnewyork.us, with data currently imported via a CSV file.
-This ingestion method is fully flexible—CSV loading can easily be replaced with direct API-based retrieval, since data.cityofnewyork.us provides both CSV exports and a public API for accessing article content.
+This ingestion method is fully flexible—CSV loading can easily be replaced with direct API-based retrieval, since data.cityofnewyork.us provides both CSV exports and a public API for accessing capital projects content.